GLOBAL MARKETS-Stocks ease ahead of Trump-Xi meeting, dollar gains

 * Generally upbeat manufacturing data supports dollar

-* Oil prices under pressure on Libyan output recovery (Adds close of European markets, oil settlement prices)
+* Oil prices under pressure on Libyan output recovery (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, April 3 (Reuters) - Global equity markets eased on Monday as investors awaited the first meeting later this week between U.S. President Donald Trump and Chinese President Xi Jinping, while the dollar gained on a positive backdrop of rising U.S. interest rates.
+NEW YORK, April 3 (Reuters) - Global equity markets eased on Monday as investors awaited the first meeting later this week between U.S. President Donald Trump and Chinese President Xi Jinping, as the dollar gained amid a positive U.S. backdrop of rising interest rates.

 European shares touched a 16-month high before paring gains as they tracked Asian shares higher in the wake of upbeat manufacturing data out of Europe and China.

-Shares on Wall Street fell as investors assessed how Trump's protectionist stance on trade will play out during meetings with Xi slated for Thursday and Friday.
+Shares on Wall Street fell in morning trading as investors assessed how Trump's protectionist stance on trade will play out during meetings with Xi slated for Thursday and Friday.

 Trump held out the possibility, in an interview published on Sunday by the Financial Times, of using trade as a lever to secure Chinese cooperation against North Korea.